fbpx

 Versatility, longevity & aesthetics

 Cradlewise, by contrast, with its two-year useful life, is a breath of fresh air in this department.
 And, with the integrated, removable bassinet, you’re getting a bassinet when it’s useful that transitions to a crib in a few minutes when it’s time to make the switch.
-Jon noted they would have used Cradlewise as their crib had they not already purchased one for the nursery.

 Finally, this is undeniably a good-looking piece of baby gear.
 It’s right at home in the modern nursery (and parents’ room at first).